tarwn/lessthandot-hugo/blogs/content/posts/2009-06-01-log-shipping-for-dr-and-failing-back-in.md

   RAISERROR(@ErrMsg, @ErrSeverity, 1)
 END CATCH
 ```
 To fully get everything up and running you should add differentials and more importantly, log backups into this table.
 Given your backup strategy and log backup plans on the primary site, you should already know the acceptance of the business for point in time recovery.
 Follow that same strategy!
 Once this is all done you can then successfully monitor the DR site for a failover and automatically start backups so you have a point in time to backup the tail logs and get your data in sync quickly.
 Or as quickly as the size of the pipes to the offsite are.
 This will also save you in case of a hardware failure on the DR site.
 Yes, don’t forget to backup the DR servers as well to tape and or other means of recovery.
 You don’t want to fail over and then have the DR site fail in a day.
 Not acceptable!
-Remember that the primary site, once brought back up and ready for failback, will need the databases in recovering status to apply the logs or diff&#8217;s to it.
+Remember that the primary site, once brought back up and ready for failback, will need the databases in recovering status to apply the logs or diff's to it.
 If you recover the site completely and prior to a scheduled full backup, you can restore the last full backup and all other backup to get to the time you had the disaster in recovering mode.
 Then copy the minimal required backups that started on the DR site over.

 I’ve used this method in a few facilities and it works well when budget is small on DR. That is as most of us know the case in most environments.
 If the databases are extremely large it may not be the best copying the backups back, however in most cases with databases that size, budget is typically more accessible.